video-looper/touch-designer-video-looper-by-dotdotw/README.md

 I then have a audio visual loop that I can upload to socials etc.

-..and Next
+..and Next:

 Currently it's based around creating visuals for a single timed audio loop, I will be expanding the patch to be used for a whole song structure by using more caches and triggering them in sequence.
-I'll be introducing video effects too.
-Simple stuff that can be further manipulated with my video kit.
+I'll be introducing video effects too - simple stuff that can be further manipulated with my video kit.

 Any Bugs: